woopear/woo-startlara-9.19/README.md

 - [link](./readme/link.md)
 - [user](./readme/user.md)

-## validation && error form
+## Message validation && error form

 - using `session('status')` for validation messages
 and `$error` for form error handling.
 For errors,
 the input component only manages this, for validation
 we use a partial session-notif which is in the private layout

-## the different identification functions
+## The different identification features

 - `creation of the user`, access to the register page
 then fill in the form click on the button of the form,